CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that hits all the key criteria.
-It provides specific capabilities, explicit trigger guidance with both 'Use when' and 'Trigger with phrases' clauses, and is clearly scoped to a distinct niche (CodeRabbit monitoring).
-The description uses proper third-person voice throughout.
+This is a well-crafted skill description that excels across all dimensions.
+It provides specific capabilities, explicit trigger guidance with both 'Use when' and 'Trigger with phrases' clauses, and targets a clearly distinct niche (CodeRabbit monitoring).
+The description uses proper third-person voice and is concise without unnecessary padding.

 DimensionReasoningScore